Travis

 confinement and channel are optional.

-Installing Packages on macOS #
+Install Packages on macOS #

-To install packages that are not included in the default macOS environment use Homebrew.
+To install packages that are not included in the default macOS environment, use Homebrew.

 addons: